The New Zealand Government is phasing out hard-to-recycle and single-use plastic items.

 What items are banned?

-Items to be banned or restricted from 1 July 2023.
+Items that have been banned or restricted since 1 July 2023.

 The ban applies where the items are sold or supplied for free, and where they are provided individually or in packets.